prettier/prettier/docs/integrating-with-linters.md

 - [prettier-tslint](https://github.com/azz/prettier-tslint)
 - [prettier-stylelint](https://github.com/hugomrdias/prettier-stylelint)

-This is useful if some aspect of Prettier’s output makes Prettier completely unusable to you.
+Those are useful if some aspect of Prettier’s output makes Prettier completely unusable to you.
 Then you can have for example `eslint --fix` fix that up for you.
 The downside is that these tools are much slower than just running Prettier.